BRC-100-Protocol/BRC-100-Protocol-Stack/README.md

 • No centralized custody of user assets

-• User can fully control their own assets
+• Users can fully control their own assets

 • Application cannot censor users